 How does a meta-analysis differ from a literature review?

-Meta-analysis often characterized as a form of systematic review insofar as it involves a specific set of data collection and analysis procedures.
+Meta-analysis is often characterized as a form of systematic review insofar as it involves a specific set of data collection and analysis procedures.
 These procedures are spelled out in great detail here [Campbell Collaboration] and here [Lind Library].
 Particular attention is paid to gathering both published and unpublished studies (see below).
 By comparison, most conventional literature reviews cite the most noteworthy theoretical or empirical contributions but rarely attempt to be comprehensive or to summarize the findings quantitatively.
 Critics of conventional reviews point out the possibility that the most noteworthy or memorable studies present findings that are unrepresentative of the broader research literature and therefore may be a poor guide for policy.
 On the other hand, critics of meta-analysis point out that the flaws of individual studies are often lost sight of when their estimates are blended together to generate an overarching conclusion.
 As Uri Simonsohn once quipped, “Meta-analysis is a sausage factory that uses sausages by other factories as inputs.”

 What types of data are used as input for a meta-analysis?